Jennifer Rockwood: Early life

-Coaching
+Coaching career

 Rockwood coached high school soccer for the Waterford School girls' team and the Meridian School's boys' and girls' teams prior to graduating from BYU.
 After graduating, she became the club team's head coach in 1989 and led them to two Western National Collegiate Club soccer Association (NCCSA) Championships in 1993 and 1994.
 In 1995 BYU officially recognized women's soccer as an NCAA sport.
 Rockwood was retained and became the Cougars first NCAA women's soccer coach.
 Rockwood began to have immediate success.
 In her 27 years as head coach, Rockwood's Cougars have made the NCAA tournament 21 times.
 In the October 19, 2013 match vs. the San Francisco Dons, Rockwood would amass her 300th win.
 Twice Rockwood has led the Cougars to the NCAA's Elite 8: 2003 and 2012.
 In 2021 Rockwood led the Cougars to their first ever College Cup.
 Athletes playing for Rockwood have seen continual success over those 27 seasons.
 46 of Rockwood's players have gone on to win All-American awards.